Read about the Library's standing governance committees.

 - Betsy Eggleston, Countway Library of Medicine

-- Dan Hazen (co-chair), Harvard College Library and Harvard Library
+- Dan Hazen (co-chair), Faculty of Arts and Sciences/Harvard College Library/Harvard Library

 - Lynne Schmelz, Cabot and Science Libraries